Status 30: June 2021

 - We adhere to the hygiene and conduct rules of the FOPH.

-- We keep 1.5 meters away from other people at all times.
+- We keep a safe distance from other people at all times.

 - We stay at home when we are ill or have returned from a high-risk area (according to the FOPH).